 Part Three · Form

-Welcome to Form.
-You've already done the slower work of Reflect and Receive — this is where what God surfaced begins to take shape in your leadership.
+You've already taken the important steps of reflecting, noticing, and receiving.
+This guide is where what God has surfaced in your reflections begins to take shape in your leadership.

 New to this language?
 What is spiritual formation & discipleship? →